patjm1992/house-of-cards-webgl/README.md

 About
 ---------------------------

-This is the first frame of the point cloud data taken from [RA DIOHEA_D / HOU SE OF_C ARDS](https://github.com/dataarts/radiohead) as a particle system with WebGL and three.js.
+This is the first frame of the point cloud data taken from [RA DIOHEA_D / HOU SE OF_C ARDS](https://github.com/dataarts/radiohead) as a particle system with WebGL and three.js (*not* Processing).

 Controls
 ---------------------------